-Because we track our inflow/outflow data at the end of each month, we were able to go back to 2020 and provide this monthly number.
+Because we track our inflow/outflow data at the end of each month, we were able to go back to 2021 and provide this monthly number.
 This monthly breakdown wasn't included last year so we couldn't add it in during the last report.
-We've based our target off this years data because we have more confidence in the data than what we had back in March of 2020.